scgray/jsqsh/README.md

 JSqsh is held under the Apache License Version 2.0.
 The details of the license are available in the LICENSE file included herein.

-## 99.9% Pure

-The core of jsqsh is Java, meaning that it should compile on virtually any platform that Java runs on.
-However, there are two features of jsqsh that are provided via an additional (optional) layer that is written in C.
-These features are:

-  - Command line editing (a.k.a "readline")
-  - Execution of external programs that require terminal control

-The second bullet means that without the C layer, programs that jsqsh spawns that need to control the terminal (such as a text editor) or query the terminal's size (such as 'more') will not function properly.